Detecting discrete processes with the Epps effect

-\Cref{fig:HPP} plots a single realisation for the price model.
-It is clear that \Cref{fig:HPP:a} looks like a diffusive model such as that in \Cref{fig:GBMPricePaths}.
-However, \Cref{fig:HPP:b} we clearly see the jumps and that the price model is contrived from discrete events.
-This arises because over large horizons, these events start behaving like diffusion processes.
-Limit theorems for Hawkes price models have been derived by \cite{BDHM2013b}.
+Figure~\ref{fig:HPP:a} plots a single realisation for the price model.
+Figure~\ref{fig:HPP:a} looks like a diffusive model similar to that found in Figure~\ref{fig:GBMPricePaths}.
+However, when we zoom into the path (as shown in the inset) we can see the jumps, and that the price model is composed of discrete events.
+Over long horizons these events start behaving like diffusion processes.
+Limit theorems for Hawkes price models have been derived \cite{BDHM2013b}.